Kalenjin people

+Proto-Kalenjin

-Prehistory
+Prehistory & Origin

-Origins

-The earliest ancestors of Nilotic-speaking peoples emerged from mobile pastoralist communities that inhabited the now-extinct river system of the Lower Wadi Howar (Yellow Nile) during the Mid-Holocene (c.
-6000–4000 BCE).
-These groups practiced cattle herding, fishing, and limited agriculture, and maintained strong cultural links with pre-Kerma societies of the Nubian Nile Valley.
+The earliest ancestors of Nilotic-speaking peoples emerged from mobile pastoralists integrated with ancient Egyptian communities including the now-extinct river system of the Lower Wadi Howar (Yellow Nile) during the Early Holocene (c.
+10000–6000 BCE).
+These groups practiced various traditions including cattle herding, fishing, and agriculture.
+Maintained strong cultural links with pre-Kerma societies of the Nubian Nile Valley.

+Map of Nile tributaries in modern Southern Egypt, Sudan, South Sudan and Ethiopia.

 As the Sahara gradually became more arid after 4000 BCE, they migrated eastward into the Nile Valley and the White Nile basin, forming the demographic and cultural roots of what would become the Nilotic-speaking peoples.
-Composed of varied distinct identities, they were commonly collectively referred to as the Nehesy (southerners) by the ancient Egyptians, Aethiopians by the Greeks and Cushi (Cushites or Kushites) by the Israelites, a term that possibly derived from their own name for themselves.
+Composed of varied distinct identities, they were commonly collectively referred to as the Nehesy (southerners), descendants of the ancient Egyptian civilization, Aethiopians by the Greeks and Cushi (Cushites or Kushites) by the Israelites, a term that possibly derived from their own name for themselves.

+Kemet (km.t), or "Black Land," is the name ancient Egyptians used for their country, appearing regularly from the 11th-12th dynasty.
+Some evidence suggests it appeared as early as the Old Kingdom in the Nile Valley to emphasize the indigenous African roots of the civilization.

+In Kalenjin folklore, the "Misiri" legend suggests their ancestors were part of the Pharaonic civilization and migrated southwards along the Nile.
+Some accounts even claim this migration occurred to escape invasions, such as the Persian invasion of Egypt around 525 BCE.
+Proponents of the Egyptian origin argue that Eurocentric bias has historically marginalized the connections between Ancient Egypt and sub-Saharan African cultures, and they view the proto-Kalenjin as a "living link" to that ancient civilization.

 Proto-Nilotic

 By the third millennium BCE, a proto-Nilotic identity had taken shape, likely tied to the development of a cattle-based pastoral economy and growing social complexity.
 Linguistic evidence places the cradle of Nilotic languages in the eastern Middle Nile Basin, just south of the Abbai (Blue Nile) River—roughly southeast of present-day Khartoum.
 Archaeological sites such as Kadero—located north of Khartoum—demonstrate that communities associated with early Nilotic culture were already well established in the Nile Valley by this time.

 These societies combined herding, fishing on the Nile, and cultivation, with long-distance trade and distinctive burial traditions, features that continued among Nilotic groups into later periods.
 These communities included early groups such as the Sapaei, Kolobi, and Nuba—of whom the latter are particularly noted for their involvement in the gold trade, which likely contributed to both their name and the later toponym Nubian.